I posted this original recipe a year ago and have since made changes to it. Here is the new version of the recipe.

-I came up with the idea a few years ago when I needed to serve a large group of guests and didn’t feel like frying up a big batch of Fried Green Tomatoes.
-Besides, I also needed something that was gluten free.
+I came up with the idea a few years ago when I needed to serve a large group of guests, with a gluten free dish, and I had to use up a large quantity of green tomatoes.
+I didn’t feel like frying up a big batch of Fried Green Tomatoes, so, I decided to see what would happen if I chopped them up and put them into a corn bread batter, along with cheese and sour cream.
+It was a big hit and remains one to this day.

 Green Tomato Cornbread Pie

 #1.
-Chop enough green tomatoes to half fill a nine inch pie plate.
+Fill a 9″ pie plate to about 2/3 full with chopped green tomatoes.
+My pieces are about 1/4″ in size.
 I like to use tomatoes that are just starting to have a blush of color.

 3 teaspoons gluten free baking powder